SakuMyl/ComputerGraphics/assignment4/README.txt

          R5 Cloth system (3p): done

 # Did you do any extra credit work?
 Random wind force for cloth system, wind can be toggled by pressing W. RK4 integrator.
+Rising smoke particle system for which there is an extra button in the GUI.
+The plane blocking the particles can be toggled by pressing P.
 (Describe what you did and, if there was a substantial amount of work involved, how you did it.
 Also describe how to use/activate your extra features, if they are interactive.)

 # Are there any known problems/bugs remaining in your code?